Payne-in-Bahrain/u2_lessons_node_intro/README.md

 This demonstrates that while the asynchronous operation (setTimeout) is waiting, the event loop continues to execute other synchronous code.

 Understanding the event loop is essential for writing efficient and scalable Node.js applications, especially when dealing with a large number of concurrent connections.
 It allows you to handle many tasks simultaneously without blocking the execution of the program.

+So if someone asks in an interview, when you run a script using Node, it  runs in a single thread.
+However, this thread can handle multiple pieces of code simultaneously by running them asynchronously in the background.
+So, even though it's one thread, it can manage various tasks concurrently.

 Cool, let's learn about Node Modules...